AyoDennis/spark-kestra-data-processing-platform/README.md

 # Scalable Big Data Platform that Transformed Global Logistics
+## Background
-## Background: The Shipping Dilemma
+### The Shipping Dilemma
 In 2024, SwiftShip Logistics, a mid-sized freight company, faced mounting challenges:

 * 30% of shipments were delayed by 2+ days
 * Fuel costs had spiked by 40% year-over-year
 * Customers like eMart (their largest retail client) threatened to switch competitors
 <br>

-The root cause?
-Inefficient routing, manual processes, and no system to predict delays.
+### The Data Revelation
+As a Data Platform Engineer on the team, I was proposed a data-driven overhaul to:

+* Generated synthetic shipping data mimicking real operations (using scripts like generate_shipping_data.py)
+* 1M+ records covering 12 months
+* Variables: Carriers, routes, weather, fuel prices
+* Built a PySpark pipeline on AWS EMR to analyze:
+* *

 BuildItAll is a European consulting firm specialized in helping small and mid-sized companies build scalable Data Platforms.
 After securing €20M in Series A funding, BuildItAll was approached by a Belgian e-commerce client who generates massive amounts of data daily and wanted to become more data-driven.